troyere/sensiolabs-university/README.md

 ***

 ### When using HTTP basic, how does the server starts the authentication process?
-Answer : Sending the WWW-Authenticate HTTP header with the HTTP 401 Not Authorized status code.
+Answer: Sending the WWW-Authenticate HTTP header with the HTTP 401 Not Authorized status code.

 ***